Join the Library and Information Service as part of the R & O Programme: 2026

 - Fee quotation

-- Final offer letter (Your university number will be on your final offer letter.)
+- Final offer letter (Your student number will be on your final offer letter.)

 - Note: Download the documents listed during each step.
-Once you move to the next step, the documents available in the previous step are removed from the system.
-For example, after you accept the final offer, your final offer letter and fee quotation will no longer be available on the application app.
+Once you move to the next step, the documents might no longer be available.
+For example, after you accept the final offer, you will no longer have access to your final offer letter and fee quotation on the application app.

 - Application FAQ's